Complete guide to candle jars & tins and where to find the best inexpensive high quality candle vessels for your handmade creations.

 A 4 ounce candle makes a really nice, but not too expensive gift.
 Most of these candle jars can use a single wick.
 Small ceramic bowls and ramekins make fun and different candle vessels as well.
 And just for reference, 4 oz is equal to a half cup.

-A. Set of 6 Ombre Ramekins in Red, from Walmart
+A. Set of 6 Patterned Ceramic Ramekins, from Amazon

 C. Black & White Tin Candle Jars, from Amazon